nicklockwood/SwiftFormat/README.md

 *Q. After applying SwiftFormat, my code won't compile.
 Is that a bug?*

 > A. SwiftFormat should never break your code.
-Check the known issues below, and if it's not already listed there, please raise an issue on github: https://github.com/nicklockwood/SwiftFormat/issues
+Check the known issues below, and if it's not already listed there, or the suggested workaround doesn't solve your problem, please raise an issue on github: https://github.com/nicklockwood/SwiftFormat/issues

 *Q. Why did you write yet another Swift formatting tool?*